Frequently Asked Questions

 • Rental income: copy of lease(s) and last two years of tax returns with Schedule E

-Source of Funds and Down Payment
+Source of Funds and Down Payment:

 • Sale of your existing home – provide a copy of the signed sales contract on your current residence and closing disclosure statement or listing agreement if unsold (at closing, you must also provide a signed/dated Closing Disclosure Statement)